RadekVyM/SimpleToolkit/README.md

 #### Implementation details

 The `SimpleShell` class is inherited from the .NET MAUI `Shell` class, but all the handlers are implemented from the ground up.
-These handlers are inspired by the WinUI `Shell` handlers.
+These handlers are inspired by the WinUI version of `Shell` handlers.

 `SimpleShell` currently does not provide any page transitions.
 Pages are simply swapped in a container during navigation.